MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ### Sovereign clouds limitations for hosted machine groups

-The following features are not supported in Sovereign clouds
+The following features are not supported in Sovereign clouds:

 | Feature not supported | Sovereign cloud(s)|
 | ----------| --------------|